Skip to main content

 A 15-minute walk to the coffee shop, a 30-minute stroll through the park, a 10-minute break between tasks — these small windows are ideal for focused listening because walking promotes a relaxed but alert mental state.

-How to use it: Generate short capsules (5-15 minutes) from individual articles or sections of longer documents.
+How to use it: Generate short podcasts (5-15 minutes) from individual articles or sections of longer documents.
 Use them as single-topic learning bursts during short walks throughout the day.

 Best formats: Feynman Technique for concepts that need simplification, or Simplified Explanation for quick reviews.